Asset Management

 Cyber-stalking, cyber-bullying, and cyber-attacks are all terms that only the most elite in the technology sector understood just a few short years ago.
 Now, most people at least recognize the words if they haven’t fallen victim to one of these crimes of the technological era.

 Cybersecurity has become a more significant concern for business owners in the last few years.
-Business owners have been dealing with cyber-attacks in some way almost as long as there have been technological advancements.
+Business owners have been dealing with cyber-attacks in some way for almost as long as there have been technological advancements.
 Mobile device management allows business owners to monitor the in-use devices remotely for data leaks.
 IT professionals can implement security protocols for everyone across the workforce.

-Recently, schools have fallen victim to cyber-crimes.
+Recently, schools have fallen victim to cybercrimes.
 As schools increase their use of technology across the curriculum, cybersecurity measures such as mobile device management have also increased.
-Cyber-crime is only one of the concerns for IT professionals in the education sector.
+Cybercrime is only one of the concerns for IT professionals in the education sector.

-The current influx of remote learning protocols has further increased the need for MDM security efforts in schools.With remote learning protocols, IT professionals face different concerns that require the need for increased MDM efforts.
-They now must worry about ensuring students are utilizing the technology correctly while maintaining inventory from afar.
-Ensuring there are appropriate security measures to protect against lost, stolen, or otherwise missing devices also raises concerns for the IT professionals.
+The current influx of remote learning protocols has further increased the need for MDM security efforts in schools.
+With remote learning protocols, IT professionals face different concerns that require the need for increased MDM efforts.
+They now must worry about ensuring students are utilizing the technology correctly while maintaining inventory from afar for every type of device and OS.
+Ensuring there are appropriate security measures to protect against lost, stolen, or otherwise missing devices also raises concerns for IT professionals.

-What Is Mobile Device Management for Schools?
+What is Mobile Device Management for schools?

 Technology use in schools is up more than 50% over the statistics from 2019-2020.
-Mobile device management (MDM) for schools is becoming a growing necessity with the increased usage of computers, tablets, and other devices.The ability to manage mobile devices allows the IT department to control the apps and programs allowed on a mobile device used by people within an organization.
+Mobile device management (MDM) for schools is becoming a growing necessity with the increased usage of computers, tablets, and other devices.
+The ability to manage mobile devices allows the IT department to control the apps and programs allowed on a mobile device used by people within an organization.

 With the influx of remote learning protocols and other digital learning methods, schools must have the ability to monitor and implement security protocols regarding tablets, laptops, and other learning devices.
 MDM allows administrators to ensure the devices used by students and teachers are dedicated to learning activities.
 Admins or IT personnel can use detailed protocols to restrict access to specific sites or apps and disable basic device functions like the camera.